qaiswardag/go_backend_api/README.md

 # About

-This project is using the Go programming language.
+This project uses the Go programming language.
 The system aims to provide a transparent and secure platform.

 # Features